Getting started

 Here’s what you need to get started in the field of telescope spectroscopy:

 1. RSpec software: you can download a free, fully-enabled 30-day trial version of RSpec from this link.
 If your trial period runs out, just send us an email.
-We’re happy to provide you with an extension.
+We’re happy to provide you with a one-time extension.
 You can also purchase a copy of the software in our store: link.
-Even without clear skies or a diffraction grating, you can get started today with the trial version and a sample spectrum you can download by right-clicking and saving the file at this link.
-This is a .png file, but RSpec handles FITS files too!

-Also, see link for sample files and a YouTube video of a workshop Tom gave on processing.
+Also, see link for additional sample files and a YouTube video of a workshop Tom gave on processing.

 2. Diffraction Grating: We recommend the Star Analyser 100.
-It comes mounted in a standard 1.25” filter cell which screws into your CCD imaging camera, your telescope’s filter wheel, or the nose piece of your video camera, or your DSLR.
+It comes mounted in a standard 1.25” filter cell which screws into your CCD imaging camera, your telescope’s filter wheel, or the nosepiece of your video camera, or your DSLR.
 With 100 lines/mm, the Star Analyser 100 was specially designed amateur spectroscopy.
 Details: link.

 Cameras